NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4PayloadsForResponders.md

 The Observation resource is used to carry assertions supporting the assessment performed by the Requester.
 Requesters **should** add clinical notes to the Careplan resource rather than Observation, especially where they expect a Responder to act upon the information.

 There are specific instances where an Observation **must** be used to convey information and [examples](https://simplifier.net/nhsbookingandreferrals/~resources?category=Example&exampletype=Observation&sortBy=DisplayName) are provided to aid development:
-* Where Birth Sex is communicated it **must** be transferred in a referral using Observation.
+* Where Birth Sex is communicated it **must** be transferred in a ??? referral using Observation.
 This information **should** only be transferred when considered clinically relevant and it is not considered as demographic information, as administrative gender would be.
 It **should <ins>not</ins>** be included as an extension on the patient resource, as described in [UK Core](https://simplifier.net/hl7fhirukcorer4/ukcorepatient).
 * Where Estimated Age is communicated it **must** be conveyed in an Observation.

 ### Consent
 The level of consent currently supported by BaRS is for 'Direct Care' only.
 In emergency care use cases this is usually implied consent.
-A referral **must** contain a Consent resource and it **must** adhere to the [example](https://simplifier.net/NHSBookingandReferrals/8fc39b95-89a6-45fb-914f-1458a10e9e14/~json) provided under the BaRS FHIR assets.
+A ???referral **must** contain a Consent resource and it **must** adhere to the [example](https://simplifier.net/NHSBookingandReferrals/8fc39b95-89a6-45fb-914f-1458a10e9e14/~json) provided under the BaRS FHIR assets.
 <br>
 <br>
 <hr>